Today is

 Snow Daze 12.20-31.06

-Today is a snow day. yesterday was a snow day. tomorrow will be a snow day.
+generic Today is a snow day. yesterday was a snow day. tomorrow will be a snow day.
 Not how I would teach children (or ESL students for that matter) how to conjugate.
 I live on the 4th floor and do not have to shovel, but again I couldn't get out of our complex either.
-The bus driver told his passengers wednesday night that service will be suspended at 7PM.
+The bus driver told his passengers Wednesday night that service will be suspended at 7PM.
 That was at 6:45.
 He got stuck along wiith 3 other buses.
 No bus service thursday.
 Click here for some pix...

-Christmas photos here...
+Christmas photos here ...

 A week after the snow and guess what it is doing?
 Yeah well it is only nine inches of discomfort this time.
 The Vespa is getting lonely.
 The 31st is it's 1st birthday.
 I drove it home from the dealer with only 2.5 miles on the odometer.
 She is now at 3900+ and sitting waiting for the thaw...